You’ve decided to get serious about going solar for your home or business. Great! Here’s a few ways you can get started.

 Get Three Bids

-As you might do when finding a mechanic or hiring a contractor, getting a strong referral from people you trust is a great place to start.
+- Word of mouth: As you might do when finding a mechanic or hiring a contractor, getting a strong referral from people you trust is a great place to start.
 If you don’t personally know anyone who has solar, consider walking around your neighborhood, look for homes with solar and knocking on that neighbor’s door.
-You might get a great recommendation -- and get to know your neighbors better, too!

 Credentials to Look For